-Description: SearchSettings.exe is located in a subfolder of "C:\Program Files".
+Description: SearchSettings.exe is not essential for Windows and will often cause problems.
+SearchSettings.exe is located in a subfolder of "C:\Program Files".

 The file is not a Windows core file.
-Program starts upon Windows startup (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+The software starts upon Windows startup (see Registry key: MACHINE\Run).
 The program is not visible.
-You can uninstall this program in the control panel.
+You can uninstall this program in the Control Panel.
 SearchSettings.exe is able to monitor applications.
-Therefore the technical security rating is 34% dangerous, however also read the users reviews.
+Therefore the technical security rating is 34% dangerous; however you should also read the user reviews.

 Recommended: Identify SearchSettings.exe related errors

-Important: Some malware camouflages itself as SearchSettings.exe, particularly when located in the c:\windows or c:\windows\system32 folder.
+Important: Some malware camouflages itself as SearchSettings.exe.
 Therefore, you should check the SearchSettings.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with SearchSettings.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.